In this laboratory we will conduct two experiments to develop a "new" scientific theory and to confirm an existing theory.

 In the second experiment, we will use the smart pulley and the Dynamic Track to study the acceleration of the system as function of the masses of its components.
 The measured acceleration will be compared with the predicted acceleration.
 The procedure to be followed for this experiment can be found by clicking here.

-The laboratory report for this laboratory will be due on Friday October 9 at 8.30 am (to be dropped off in the 141 Laboratory Locker, opposite of B&L 106).
+The laboratory report for this laboratory will be due on Wednesday October 4, 2023 at 12 pm.
+The lab reports must be submitted in pdf format using the phy141 laboratory drop box.
+Use the following format for the name of the lab report you are submitting: Exp#-LastName-FirstName-StudentID.pdfwhere # is the experiments number (1, 2, 3, 4, or 5), LastName is your last name, FirstName is your first name, and StudentID is you student ID number.
 The laboratory report should describe the results of both measurements and discuss how to verify a scientific theory and how to develop a scientific theory.
 Use the guidelines in "How to write a lab report" as a starting point for your report.
 Make sure you include whatever graphs are needed to support your conclusions, and provide a detailed error analysis of your results.
+Lab report # 2 will carry double the weight of lab report # 1.

 Quick links: